Description

 // Use the ray to perform a raycast or other operations

-// For example, checking what the ray intersects with in the scene
+// For example, checking intersection with objects in the scene

 var hitInfo = sceneWidget.Scene.Raycast(cursorRay);